 How to Change Default PHP Version in cPanel

 Having the option to choose from multiple PHP versions is an absolute must.
-That’s why FastComet supports multiple PHP versions on every shared hosting package.
+That’s why FastComet supports multiple PHP versions on every hosting package we offer.

-FastComet uses AlmaLinux as the OS on our servers to improve server stability.
-A major feature of AlmaLinux is that each cPanel account can select the global PHP version they want to have for their websites.
+FastComet uses AlmaLinux as the OS on our servers (except for our FastCloud - Extra plans which use CloudLinux) to improve server stability.
+A major feature of AlmaLinux (and CloudLinux) is that each cPanel account can select the global PHP version they want to have for their websites.
 You have the option to change your PHP version and enable/disable different PHP modules via the web-based interface in your cPanel.

 PHP End of Life